Letruska: 2021: five-year-old season

-Letruska was given a brief layoff then returned in the Personal Ensign Stakes at Saratoga on August 28 as the odds-on favorite in a field of nine.
-She ran a fast opening quarter mile in 23.01 seconds to get the early lead, pressed by Miss Marissa, Swiss Skydiver and Harvey's Lil Goil.
-After completing the half in 46.74 and three-quarters in 1:10, her early rivals began to tire, eventually finishing well back.
-Letruska then held off the closing kick of longshots Bonny South, Royal Flag and Dunbar Road to win by half a length.
+Letruska was given a brief layoff, then returned in the Personal Ensign Stakes at Saratoga on August 28 as the odds-on favorite in a field of nine.
+She ran a fast opening quarter mile in 23.01 seconds to get the early lead, pressed by Miss Marissa, Swiss Skydiver, and Harvey's Lil Goil.
+After the half in 46.74 and three-quarters in 1:10, her early rivals began to tire, eventually finishing well back.
+Letruska then held off the closing kicks of longshots Bonny South, Royal Flag, and Dunbar Road to win by half a length.

 Letruska extended her winning streak to five in the Spinster Stakes on October 10 at Keeneland.
 Going off as the 2-5 favorite, she led from the start and was never seriously threatened on her way to a 1 3/4 length win.
 "She was just moving smooth out there," said Ortiz.
 "She didn't go that fast today but she did it easy, relaxed.
 Whenever I asked her she was there for me."

 Gutierrez advised that Letruska would make her next start in the Breeders' Cup Distaff instead of facing male horses in the Breeders' Cup Classic.
 On November 6, Letruska started as the 3-2 favorite in a field of ten.
 Private Mission went to the early lead and ran a very fast opening quarter-mile in 21.84 seconds.
 Letruska pressed the pace from a length behind while racing three-wide around the first turn.
 After completing the first half-mile in 44.97, Letruska moved up to challenge and briefly took the lead around the final turn.
 However, she then tired and faded to tenth place.
-Gutierrez commented, "It was a very, very tough race on her, but this happens in a race as good as the Breeders' Cup".
+Gutierrez commented, "It was a very, very tough race on her, but this happens in a race as good as the Breeders' Cup."